OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 [ `view` | `write` ] `closure` `(` *type*, *type*, ... `)` (`->` *returntype*`)?

-> a closure type, acts like a function except that it can capture data from its contained scope.
+> an alias for the function type.

 *ident*